groupme-js/GroupMeCommunityDocs/push.md

+---
+title: "GroupMe Websockets"
+description: "Learn how to interact with GroupMe's Websocket Gateway via the API."
+---

 ## WebSockets Overview

 GroupMe’s real-time messaging is powered by a [Faye-based Bayeux WebSocket protocol](https://faye.jcoglan.com/browser/subscribing.html).
 Clients subscribe to various channels and receive structured push messages.